 The difference between Freight Forwarders and Customs Brokers?

-- Usually, customs broker focuses only on the imports.
+Usually, customs broker focuses only on imports.
 Freight forwarders deal with many importers and exporters globally.

 How does customs clearance work?

 The customs clearance work is related to preparing and submitting the documents from respective parties and facilitating the clearance of goods from the customs authorities.

 The Customs clearance process involves preparing and submitting all the required documents to facilitate the import and export business.
 This process helps to move the goods inside or outside of the country based on the nature of the trade (import/export).
 The custom clearing companies, brokers, or agents represent clients during customs assessments, customs examination, and payments of customs duties, and co-take the goods from the customs authorities after the customs clearance along with the certificate/documents issued by the customs authorities.

 To understand the clearance process in detail, you must go through the customs clearance process flow chart.
 In the below section, we are providing the complete customs processing step by step.

 In the first step, you must submit all the necessary documents to the customs department.